mbrussell/standingdead/README.md

-decay
+standingdead
 ========================================================

-These are R functions for estimating decay rates of downed woody debris for 36 species in eastern US forests.
-For more, see [this](http://link.springer.com/article/10.1007%2Fs10021-014-9757-5).
+This is SAS script for specifying Bayesian count regression models for estimating standing dead tree presence and abundance.
+For more, see [this](http://link.springer.com/article/10.1007/s10651-014-0290-7).